cossacklabs/product-docs/content/acra/security-controls/encryption/_index.md

       - column: address

-        # Invert behavior of "acrablock by default"
+        # Invert behavior of "acrastruct by default"
         # set in the beginning of the file
-        crypto_envelope: "acrastruct"
+        crypto_envelope: "acrablock"

       - column: zone_id